HomeLibraryInsulation & VentilationCrawl space moisture & vapour barriers

 How to spot it

-A musty smell noticeable inside the home; visible staining or sagging on floor joists if a hatch photo exists; no mention of a vapour barrier anywhere in listing details; older passive foundation vents that stay open year-round — research for CMHC found these often let excessive cold, moist air move through the space in winter rather than helping.
+A musty smell noticeable inside the home; visible staining or sagging on floor joists if a hatch photo exists; no mention of a vapour barrier anywhere in listing details; older passive foundation vents that stay open year-round.
+Research cited by CMHC found these often let excessive cold, moist air move through the space in winter rather than helping.

 What it costs